Summarized Professional Biography

 · Former Director of Horticold – UK, South Africa and Spain.

 · Involvement in the design and implementation of over 2000 projects in the fresh produce industry worldwide.

 · Key member of the Tropical Africa Advisory group for the UK DTI for more than 10 years.

 · Elected Member of the Institute of Directors (UK) 1995.

 · Former Operations Director of Cape Concentrate, Africa’s largest tomato processor and one of the top fifteen users of tomatoes in the world.

-· More than 20 years experience of food and flower value added projects in Africa.
+· More than 20 years of experience in food and flower value-added projects in Africa.

 · Post-harvest and Cold Chain consulting and assessments – including Post-harvest Technology to increase shelf life.

 · Design and construction of cold storage, pre-cooling ripening and pack house facilities for fresh produce and flowers.